Lithium876/ConTroll_Remote_Access_Trojan/README.md

 # ToDo

+1. Disable Task Manager
-1. Making the RAT cross platform
+2. Making the RAT cross platform
-2. Clear the System, Security, and Application logs
+3. Clear the System, Security, and Application logs
-3. Encrypt communication between server and client
+4. Encrypt communication between server and client
-4. Edit the accessed, created, and modified properties of files
+5. Edit the accessed, created, and modified properties of files
-5. Enable/Disable services such as RDP,UAC, and Windows Defender
+6. Enable/Disable services such as RDP,UAC, and Windows Defender